Fire Sprinkler Inspections: What to Consider Before Implementing Local ITM-Reporting Services

 - ITM-reporting service, a software provider sometimes referred to as “third-party reporting,” who facilitates the electronic delivery of ITM reports to the AHJ, and inspections management service employed typically by the AHJ.
 Every ITM-reporting service has other service lines and products.

-How ITM-reporting services work
+How fire sprinkler inspections reporting services work

 ITM-reporting services typically contracts directly with an AHJ who requires that the ITM service providers submit their inspection reports via the ITM-reporting platform.
 Other services are sometimes provided by the ITM-reporting service such as notifying the owner of deficiencies or when ITM is due.